renaissance-publishing/renaissance/content/chapters/11-combat.md

 ### Full Defense

 During your turn, you may take a Standard Action to focus on defending yourself.
-If you do, until your next turn starts, you receive a +20 bonus when you Defend.
+If you do, until your next turn starts, you receive a +20 bonus to checks to defend.

 ### Bracing